‹ Back to Blog

 5. Diversity Of Applicants

-Demographic data is one of the metrics you may overlook when analyzing your top-of-funnel pipeline.
-This number is crucial to track when trying to determine whether you're building a representative workforce through employer branding.
-The demographic data of your top-of-funnel candidate pipeline will tell you a lot.
-You can check for diversity gaps, biases, and what types of candidates your job advertisements attract.
-This information will allow you to determine if your employment branding is inclusive or needs to be improved.
+When analyzing your top-of-funnel pipeline, it's easy to overlook demographic data, but this number is crucial when it comes to building a representative workforce through employer branding.
+By tracking the demographic data of your top-of-funnel candidate pipeline, you can check for diversity gaps, biases, and what types of candidates your job advertisements attract.
+This information will help you determine if your employer branding is inclusive or needs improvement.

 6. Stay and Exit Interview Information

-Employer branding metrics can guide the way your company is perceived by job seekers, and help you make changes that will attract the talent you want.
-When you have positive employer branding, recruitment becomes easier because you increase the number of applicants you receive, boost the quality of the hires you make, and increase the chances that employees stay at your organization.
+Employer branding metrics can guide the way your company is perceived by job seekers and help you make changes that will attract the talent you want.
+A positive employer brand can make recruitment easier by increasing the number of applicants you receive, boosting the quality of hires, and increasing the chances that employees stay at your organization.

 Hundreds of company partners are using our platform to connect, source, and engage top underrepresented talent, and even more are already a part of our Communities.